Endoscopic Sinus Surgery

 Balloon Sinuplasty

 A minimally invasive, in-office alternative to traditional sinus surgery.
-Dr. Wassmuth was the first in Austin to perform the procedure and has completed 10,000+ sinus surgeries.
+Capital ENT was the first practice in Austin to perform balloon sinuplasty — more than 15 years ago — and our team has collectively completed 10,000+ sinus surgeries.

 Learn more →Septoplasty